Expiry Date: Play It Safe When It Comes to These Foods

 Chicken is one of the lean meats that’s most recommended to provide amino acids and complex carbohydrates to the body.

-Now that you know which foods should be discarded when they pass their expiration date, try to purchase only the amount you need and eat them before they expire.
+Now that you know which foods should be discarded when they pass their expiry date, try to purchase only the amount you need and eat them before they expire.

-Similarly, try to handle and store them in optimum conditions to prevent them from being contaminated with harmful pathogens.
+Similarly, try to handle and store them in optimum conditions.
+This way, you’ll prevent them from being contaminated with harmful pathogens.